friederjanmoerman/b-side-discord-bot-comBot/README.md

 # comBot — Holder Verification Discord Bot for B Side

 comBot is a custom Discord bot designed for the **B Side** NFT community by Hardcodepunk (Frieder Jan Moerman) on **Berachain**.
-It provides **wallet-based verification** for NFT holders, assigns roles based on ownership of the collection, and includes security and UX features inspired bythe **Booga Beras** Discord bot.
+It provides **wallet-based verification** for NFT holders, assigns roles based on ownership of the collection, and includes security and UX features inspired by the **Booga Beras** Discord bot.
 Instead of an Opensea bio flow, opted for signing a message with wallet on a frontend.

 ---